cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 <img src="Lattice.png " width="550" height="500">

-> A numerical boundary value method (BVM) for protein-induced bilayer deformation calculations
+> A kinetic monte carlo (KMC) method for predicting the trajectories of emerin monomer protein in heterogeneous media

 ---